dmhuisma/aurora-dx-dmhuisma/README.md

 # aurora-dx-dmhuisma &nbsp; [![bluebuild build badge](https://github.com/dmhuisma/aurora-dx-dmhuisma/actions/workflows/build.yml/badge.svg)](https://github.com/dmhuisma/aurora-dx-dmhuisma/actions/workflows/build.yml)

-See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.
+My own Universal Blue image, based on aurora-dx.
+For now this just brings back vfio support and the kvmfr kernel module that was removed.

-After setup, it is recommended you update this README to describe your custom image.
+This does not bring back the setup scripts than were removed, it just configures the image.

 ## Installation